Viktor Verzhbitsky: Early life and education

 Viktor Alexandrovich Verzhbitsky was born on 21 September 1959 in Tashkent, Uzbek SSR.

-His aristocratic surname is due to his great-grandfather - a Krakow Pole.
+His aristocratic surname is due to his great-grandfather – a Kraków Pole.
 Viktor spent his childhood behind the scenes - his grandmother worked in the theater as a dresser.

 In 1983 he graduated from the Tashkent Theater and Art Institute named after A.N.
 Ostrovsky.

 Theatre

-In 1983-1995 he played at the Tashkent Academic Drama Theater named after Gorky.
+In 1983–1995 he played at the Tashkent Academic Drama Theater named after Gorky.
 In the theater, he played the role of Avrosimov in the Throat of Freedom by Bulat Okudzhava, Treplev in The Seagull by Anton Chekhov, Scipio in Caligula by Albert Camus, Obolyaninov in Zoykin's Apartment by Mikhail Bulgakov, Kolodzhero di Speleta in The Great Magic by Eduardo de Filippo and others.

 In the Tashkent theater Ilkhom, Verzhbitsky played in the performances Dear Elena Sergeevna Lyudmila Razumovskaya (Volodya), The Scenes by the Fountain Semen Zlotnikov (Koshkin), The house that Swift built Grigory Gorin (Someone).

 The actor was also busy in the performance of the Tashkent Youth Theater "Ekvus" by Peter Sheffer (Dr. Daisert).

-In 1995-1998, Verzhbitsky worked in the Moscow New Drama Theater.
+In 1995–1998, Verzhbitsky worked in the Moscow New Drama Theater.
 The list of the roles he played was supplemented by Guatinar in the "Revenge of the Queen" by Eugene Scribe and Ernest Leguwe, Dorant in the "Jourdain" by Jean-Baptiste Molière, Menshikov in the "Assembly" of Peter Gnedich.

-In 1998-2005 he played at the Et Cetera Theater.
+In 1998–2005 he played at the Et Cetera Theater.
 They were filled with the role of the Lecturer in the "Guide for those wishing to marry" by Anton Chekhov, Okha in The Death of Tarelkin by Alexander Sukhovo-Kobylin, Lanchelot Gobbo and Antonio in William Shakespeare's "Shaylock", Henry Higgins in "My Fair Lady" Bernard Shaw, Beattie in "451 Fahrenheit" Ray Bradbury and others.

 Since 2007, Verzhbitsky is an actor of the A.S.
 Pushkin.
 In the theater he played the part of Freddie in the play "Locusts" and Ivan Telyatyev in "Raging Money" by Alexander Ostrovsky, Emperor Altome in the production of "Turandot" by Carlo Gozzi.
 In the current repertoire he plays Otto Marvulia in the "Great Magic" by Eduardo de Filippo.

 The actor also plays Smerdyakov and Zosima in the play "Karamazov" in the Moscow Art Theater, Pantagruel in the play "Gargantua and Pantagruel" at the Theater of Nations.